 SXSWedu is proud to showcase the talent of young learners in on the Expo Stage.
 This lineup of young musicians, writers and entrepreneurs represent some of the best and brightest students in Texas’ thriving education community.
-The stage will be emceed by local Austin High School students: Auston Abrego, Lily Harris, Maddy Sheberjishian, Mary Blanchard, Joslynn Sanchez, Benny Romero, Sonia Ramos, Miranda Girshoni
+The stage will be emceed by local Austin High School students: Auston Abrego, Lily Harris, Maddy Semerjibashian, Mary Blanchard, Joslynn Sanchez, Benny Romero, Sonia Ramos, Miranda Gershoni

 Kealing Middle School Music Production Class